abhijeetk/af-binder/doc/afb-overview.md

 2. It acts as an HTTP server for serving files to HTML5 applications;

-3. It allows HTML5 applications to have native extensions subject to security enforcement for accessing hardware ressources or for speeding parts of algorithm.
+3. It allows HTML5 applications to have native extensions subject to security enforcement for accessing hardware resources or for speeding parts of algorithm.

 Use cases of the binder afb-daemon